contagon/handbook/handbook/32-repentance-and-membership-councils.md

 If a person formally resigns Church membership, he or she must be baptized and confirmed to be readmitted into the Church.
 For adults, readmission is not usually considered until at least one year after resigning membership.

 When a person requests readmission, the bishop or stake president obtains a copy of the Report of Administrative Action form that accompanied the request for resignation.
-He can obtain this through the Leader and Clerk Resources system.
+He can obtain this through LCR.

 The bishop or stake president then interviews the person thoroughly.
 He asks about the reasons for the original request and the desire for readmission.
 In a spirit of love, he asks about serious sins the person may have committed either before or after resigning membership.
 The leader does not proceed with readmission until he is satisfied that the person has repented and is ready and worthy to enjoy the blessings of Church membership.